 Washington Policy Center (WPC) is an independent, non-profit think tank that promotes sound public policy based on free-market solutions.

 Headquartered in Seattle with satellite offices and full-time staff in Olympia and Eastern Washington, Washington Policy Center publishes studies, sponsors events and conferences and educates citizens on the vital public policy issues facing our region.
 WPC has an annual budget of $3.9 million and a full-time staff of 20.
 Broadcast, print, and online media throughout Washington and across the nation cover WPC's work regularly and seek out its policy experts for analysis and commentary.
 In addition, lawmakers routinely invite WPC to testify before legislative committees.

-Through its research centers, Washington Policy Center focuses on seven core areas of public policy:
+Through its research centers, Washington Policy Center focuses on eight core areas of public policy:

 - The Environment